 The ‘Coalition Coupons’ issued by Lloyd George and Tory leader Andrew Bonar Law in support of 364 Conservative, 159 Liberal and 22 formerly Labour-aligned candidates represented a more formal alliance than the Brexit Party’s decision to back off from challenging the Tories in 2019.
 The Manifesto of Lloyd George and Bonar Law refers throughout to ‘patriotism’, making implicit the consequences of a Coalition defeat in the way the Conservatives’ Get Brexit Done: Unleash Britain’s Potential did slightly more explicitly by claiming: ‘Jeremy Corbyn is prepared to break up the UK, to disband the Armed Forces, and even when it comes to cold-blooded murder on British soil, he cannot stand up for our country and do what is right.’

 Last year the Conservatives performed unusually well among working class voters, bolstering their Brex-appeal with vague spending pledges.
-The Coalition’s appeal to post-war patriotism featured even more language not usually associated with a manifesto seeking to elect 364 Tories – ‘the development and control in the best interest of the State of the economical production of power and light’, ‘a Second Chamber which will be based upon direct contract with the people’ – but then Lloyd George, despite having split his old party in half to continue his alliance with the Conservatives, did declare: ‘I am still a Liberal.
+The Coupon Coalition’s appeal to post-war patriotism featured even more language not commonly associated with a manifesto seeking to elect 364 Tories – ‘the development and control in the best interest of the State of the economical production of power and light’, ‘a Second Chamber which will be based upon direct contract with the people’ – but then Lloyd George, despite having split his old party in half to continue his alliance with the Conservatives, did declare: ‘I am still a Liberal.
 Look at what I am doing: we are promoting housing, promoting health policies, we have got money extending unemployment insurance.’

 And once returned to Downing Street he did indeed drive through some social reforms, even if they weren’t all as significant as those he pursued pre-war as chancellor, or those of the Attlee government after 1945.
 For example, what became known as the Addison Act proposed the building of 500,000 ‘homes fit for heroes’; over 200,000 were erected before Lloyd George’s Conservative partners turned off the spending tap, following the kind of pressure from their right flank that recently defenestrated Tory leaders will recognise with a shudder.